IJSComplexMatter/cddm/doc/quickstart.rst

 .. plot:: examples/plot_cross_correlate_multi_norm.py

    Normalization mode 3 works best for small time delays, mode 2 works best for large delays and is more noisy at smaller delays.
+Mode 6 and 7 are weighted sums of mode 2 and 3 and have a lower noise in general.

 If you know which normalization mode you are going to use, you may reduce the computational effort in some cases.
-For instance, the main reason to use modes 2 and 3 is to properly remove the two different background frames from both cameras.
+For instance, the main reason to use modes 2 and 3 (or 6 and 7) is to properly remove the two different background frames from both cameras.
 Usually, this background frame is not known until the experiment is finished, so the background subtraction is done after the calculation of the correlation function is performed.
 However, this requires that we track two extra channels that are measuring the delay-dependent data sum for each of the camera, or one additional channel that is measuring the delay-dependent sum of the squares of the data on both cameras.
 This significantly slows down the computation by a factor of 3 approximately.

 One way to partially overcome this limitation is to use the `auto_background` option and to define a large enough `chunk_size`